kibunchininumunu/Nextcloud_Ubuntu/nextcloud.md

 ```

 ## Install Nextcloud
-You can install Nextcloud with that command or by using the WebPage.
+You can install Nextcloud with this command or by using the WebPage.

 ```bash
 cd /var/www/nextcloud/